spyysalo/annodoc/index.md

 * Check the JavaScript console for errors.
 (The console is accessed in different ways depending on your browser.)

+* Check that coderay is not running on the server.
+If active, coderay may pre-empt embedded visualization processing by replacing the annotation blocks.
+The `_config.yml` option `kramdown:
+  enable_coderay: false` should disable coderay.

 * Report the issue to the developers: email `sampo.pyysalo@gmail.com`

 ### Troubleshooting: local usage